tummala-manasa/trv-events-client/README.md

 -   As mentioned in the spec, I have used React, Typescript, HTML, CSS.
 -   Used Enzyme, Jest for test cases.
--   Used features like Context API, Functional components, Class components.
+-   Used features like **Context API**, Functional components - **hooks**, Class components.
--   App structure has each component as a folder and its respective tsx, css and test files under it.
+-   App structure has each component as a folder and its respective .tsx, .css and test files under it.

 ### Features